Swimming with Pigs in the Bahamas; My First Wedding Anniversary gift to my wife!

 Yes you do.

-The pigs are located on a remote island, and reaching them requires a boat or water taxi.
+The pigs are located on quite a remote island, and reaching them requires a boat or water taxi.
 Booking a tour also helps support local businesses and the local economy, and can help ensure that the pigs are treated humanely and their habitat is protected.
 Additionally, tours provide additional activities and attractions, such as snorkeling, beach hopping, and exploring the Exuma Cays.

 Can I actually SWIM (and feed) the pigs?